Bringing an idea to execution, engaging target users, and driving profit. Isn’t the app in development is more than a tough task?

 SDK: Android SDK

-Android SDK uses components can be downloaded separately.
+Android SDK uses components that can be downloaded separately.
 Third-party add-ons are also available for download.

 Both Apple and Google provide app developers with interface elements, development tools and SDKs.